 I composed the music and lyrics to this song as an ode to my son Kip, who, from the age of five, was my constant companion on canoe trips all over the United States and Canada.
-Between 1995 and 2003, We sang and recorded this together when he was probably nine or ten.
+We sang and recorded this together when he was probably nine or ten.
 Back then, I was spending upwards of two months in the woods, researching, photographing, and mapping trips for Hurley’s Journal.
 Kip’s younger sister Caroline joined us when she was old enough, but she didn’t share Kip’s insensibility to rain, mud, muck, camp cooking, and rough living.
 One of my favorite stories of Caroline came from a trip in Maine.
 We were out for four days, retracing Thoreau’s journey down the West Branch of the Penobscot River when, during a particularly muddy portage, Caroline was overheard by her mother, muttering under her breath: “When I grow up, I’m going to marry somebody normal–someone who likes to play golf, and stay in condos, and go shopping and out for dinner.”
 Caroline was true to her pledge, but before she was married off she had a few more adventures with her father and got to sing some songs of her own.

 The Big Rock Candy Mountains

 Shortly after the hit movie O Brother, Where Art Thou came out with its hugely popular soundtrack of Southern American roots music, Caroline and I began singing this song from the film together before bedtime.
 Unbeknownst to her, I changed a few of the words to make the song more appropriate for children.
 Hence, “there’s a lake of stew and whiskey too” became “a lake of stew and Mountain Dew,” and the “little streams of alcohol” that come “tricklin’ down the rocks” became “little streams of Yoo-hoo,” a favorite chocolate soft drink from our pit stops at gas stations throughout the South.
 Hearing her flex her lovely singing voice on this track is a treasure.
-She was probably only 11 or 12 when this recording was made.
+She was probably only eleven or twelve when this recording was made.

 Grass River Bound